Unlinkability of an Improved Key Agreement Protocol for EMV 2nd Gen Payments: Making Blinded Diffie-Hellman truly unlinkable

 \textit{Case} 2.2. $N\sigma =_E ch_l$.
 Since $N$ is fresh for $\vec{x}$, $N = u_l$.
 There is unique recipe $M = u_l$ for $ch_l$ and we have $u_l\sigma =_E u_l\sigma$ if and only if $u_l\theta =_E u_l\theta$ as required.

 \textit{Case} 3. $N\sigma = \mult{K_1}{K_2}$.

-Any message term in the normalisation of $\sigma$ is $m$-irreducible, hence no message is an immediate $m$-factor of another message in the normalisation of $\sigma$.
+Any message term in the normalisation of $\sigma$ is $m$-atomic, hence no message is an immediate $m$-factor of another message in the normalisation of $\sigma$.
 Therefore there is only one case to consider.

 \textit{Case} 3.1. $N = N_1^{j_1} \cdot \, \hdots \, \cdot N_k^{j_k}$, that is $N\sigma$ is generated by $m$-factors which have a recipe under the normalisation of $\sigma$: $N\sigma = N_1^{j_1}\sigma \cdot \, \hdots \, \cdot N_k^{j_k}\sigma$.
 By the induction hypothesis suppose that for all recipes $M_i$ for an $m$-factor $N_i\sigma$ of $N\sigma$, we have $M_i\sigma =_E N_i\sigma$ if and only if $M_i\theta =_E N_i\theta$, $i \in \{1, \hdots, k\}$.
 By applying multiplication, we have $M_1^{j_1}\theta \cdot \, \hdots \, \cdot M_k^{j_k}\theta = (M_1^{j_1} \cdot \, \hdots \,\cdot M_k^{j_k})\theta =_E (N_1^{j_1} \cdot \, \hdots \, \cdot N_k^{j_k})\theta = N_1^{j_1}\theta \cdot \, \hdots \, \cdot N_k^{j_k}\theta$ as required, and $N_i\theta$ is an $m$-factor of $N\theta$.